epage/epage.github.io/blog/blog/redefining-failure.md

 - How does a user of my library identify my documented error type for making programmatically handling the error?
 - If an application only wants to show the leaf error and not the causes, how does it identify what is a leaf error?
+- How should adding `Context` in `no_std` work?
+With the current approach, the `Context` is passed back and the original error is dropped.

 Suggestions:
 - Separate the roles by providing an alternative "easy error".
+- Separate the roles so a clearer `no_std` policy can exist.
 - Remove `Context` from the error chain by moving the `Context` from an error decorator to an error member, like `backtrace` and `cause`.
+- Experiment with ways to give `no_std` users more control over the `Context` policy like moving the `Context` from an error decorator to an error member, like `backtrace` and `cause`.

 ### Errors are `Display`ed in Inverted Order